How to Fill a Vape Cartridge: Complete Guide (2026)

 • Fill gradually — don’t rush

 ⚠️ Common Mistake: Filling all the way to the brim causes overflow when you screw the mouthpiece back on.
-Always leave 2-3mm of space at the top!
+Always leave 2-3mm of space at the top.

-Step 5: Leave Air Gap
+Step 5: Leave the Air Gap

-• Cartridge may leak from pressure buildup
+• The cartridge may leak from pressure buildup during use

 Step 6: Reattach the Mouthpiece